Forests and forest management contribute to the Federal Government’s sustainability goals

 Climate change mitigation effects of forests and timber

-Wood replaces energy-intensive products
+Wood as a replacement for energy-intensive products

-Forests and timber reinforced positive impacts on the climate.
+Forests and timber reinforce positive impacts on the climate.
 In functional comparison with more emission-intensive material, the use of timber can reduce greenhouse gas emissions.
 Often, significantly less energy is needed to produce wood-based products (for instance furniture or building components) than to produce comparable products from other materials.

 Wood is Germany’s most important renewable raw material.
-Wood can already replace energy-intensive, finite materials and oil-based, fossil resources on a large scale – for instance in construction, in day-to-day life and in completely new applications.
+Wood can already replace energy-intensive, finite materials and oil-based, fossil resources on a large scale – for instance in construction, in interior fittings and in completely new applications.
 The climate impact of forests and wood shows that the use of more timber from sustainable forestry represents an active contribution to climate change mitigation and to the conservation of finite resources in all cases.

 Sustainable forestry integrates nature conservation

 • The measures supported under the Joint Task for the Improvement of Agricultural Structures and Coastal Protection (GAK) include schemes for near-natural forest conversion.
-The Federal Government and the Länder jointly invested an average of around 29 million euros between 2020 and 2022.
+The Federal Government and the Länder jointly invested an average of around 40 million euros between 2020 and 2023.
 The stability of forests is being increased by converting large pure stands of coniferous trees to multi-level, structurally diverse mixed stands of deciduous and coniferous tree species.
 Site-adapted mixed stands are also best suited to cope with climate change.

 Released as article